PacificBiosciences/HiFi-16S-workflow/README.md

                    in the Nextflow pipeline directory.
 ```

-To test the pipeline, run this example below.
+To test the pipeline, run the example below.
 Note that the path of the database needs
 to be changed to their respective locations on your server if it's different (See parameters above).
 If you
 follow the command above, the databases will be downloaded into a `databases` folder in the `pb-16S-nf` folder
 and you do not need to specify the path.
 Conda environment will by default be created at